langevin-usgs/modflow-training-princeton2024/build_parallel_mf6.md

 ```

 ## Step 4.
 Make Symbolic Link
-For convenience you may wish to create a sybmolic link to the MODFLOW 6 executable, which will be located in the `bin` folder of the modflow6 repository if Step 3 was successful.
+For convenience you may wish to create a symbolic link to the MODFLOW 6 executable, which will be located in the `bin` folder of the modflow6 repository if Step 3 was successful.

 To make this new MODFLOW 6 executable available for future simulations, add a symbolic link to the newly compiled binary executable (`./bin/mf6`).
 If you created the `mfandmore2024` environment for the workshop, then the `bin` folder for that environment will likely be located here: `~/miniconda3/envs/mfandmore2024/bin`.
 The following command will put a symbolic link to the parallel version of MODFLOW in that conda environment folder.
 This will make the parallel version of MODFLOW 6 available whenever that environment is active.